 You can crimp the wires together.
 You don’t need solder.
 Its really personal preference for how you connect your wires together.
 You can solder the wires together, use crimp connectors (buttsplice connectors), or even use hybrid solder connectors.
 All of this is linked above.

 This guide will also include comprehensive instructions on how to properly wire the Raptor LED light kit, which is where most people question doing this install on their own.
 Fear not!
 This guide will have you knocking this out in no time.

 We got a kit with 4 lights, but only used 3.
-Toyota Pro Shop gives you the option to purchase however many lights you’ll actually be using (3 or 4) to save you a few bucks.
+You get the option to purchase however many lights you’ll actually be using (3 or 4) to save you a few bucks.
 The LED lights themselves come in either amber or white color and the lenses come in clear or smoked.
 All personal preference, but it’s nice to have these options.

 Let’s get started!